Keenmuhammad/Portfolio/README.md

 ## Projects
 ### An Intereactive Healthcare Dashboard
-An engaging dashboard displays comprehensive heart failure data, offering real-time insights and facilitating informed decisions for healthcare professionals and patients.
+An engaging health status dashboard for a client, offering real-time insights and facilitating informed decisions for healthcare professionals and patients.

 ![Heart Failure Dashboard](/img/Dashboard.png)